jm0369/packaging-catalog/MEDIA_CONNECTION_MANAGEMENT.md

 6. Click "Add Connection"
 7. Page refreshes and new connection appears in the list

+#### Categories
+1. Navigate to media asset detail page (`/media/:id`)
+2. Scroll to "Connected Categories" section
+3. Click "+ Add Category Connection"
+4. **Select a category from the dropdown menu**
+5. Optionally add alt text
+6. Click "Add Connection"
+7. Page refreshes and new connection appears in the list

 ### Removing a Connection

-1. In the connections list, find the item to remove
+1. In any connections list (Groups/Articles/Categories), find the item to remove
 2. Click "Remove" button
 3. Confirm in the dialog
 4. Connection is removed and page refreshes